 Flowering Zone 6 Ground Covers

 Nothing says spring like a hillside covered in flowers.
-This is where hardy ground cover plants like blue star creeper or bugleweedcome in to play.
-Each will decorate any area quickly with spring and early summer blue to deep purple flowers and charming foliage.
+This is where hardy ground cover plants like blue star creeper or bugleweed come into play.
+Each will decorate any area quickly with flowers and charming foliage in shades of blue to deep purple.

 Sweet woodruff runs along shady zones in the garden, with delicate, finely turned white blooms.
 Lamium, or deadnettle, spreads quickly and often has variegated foliage with sweet pink to lavender flowers.